 A classic little treat perfect for a date or as a gift, chocolate covered strawberries are a defined part of romance in America.
-Dressed up to the nines in white and dark chocolate tuxedos, they have some cuteness added to them here.
-It’s a treat that’s perfect for that special someone.
+But don’t stop with simple dipping, dress them up to the nines with white and dark chocolate tuxedos!

 - 24-30 strawberries, fresh